tonsky/tonsky.github.io/_posts/2016-07-01-blind-spot-in-dependency.md

 That’s it.
 Simple, right?

 Dependency management software is pretty good.
 It is.
 You need to understand it (I know, totally unfair), but most of the time it gets the job done.
-Inside a single technology, people usually agree on version numbers, central repo, build tools—most of the technical details.
+Inside a single technology, people usually agree on version numbers, central repo, build tools—most of the technicalities.

 What people don’t agree on is that every new version should come with a human-readable list of changes.
 Upgrading your stack shouldn’t be a blind game of luck.
 Maybe one day we’ll see a tool like `lein ancient` that will print you all the changes before asking you if you want to upgrade.<a id="f5" href="#fn5" class="footnote">5</a> And that list would be short, precise, well-written piece of poetry.